-Here’s my latest red, white and blue tablescape.
-I plan to use it for Memorial Day on next Monday, May 31, 2021, but this would work just as well for the Fourth of July or Labor Day.
-In this post I will show you step by step how to create this colorful patriotic table setting.
+Here’s my latest red, white, and blue tablescape.
+I plan to use it for Labor Day on next Monday, September 4, 2023, but this would work just as well for the Fourth of July or Memorial Day.
+In this post, I will show you step-by-step how to create this colorful patriotic table setting.
 See if you have similar items at home, but if not, for many of the items I have included affiliate links and they should be easily delivered to you in time for the big holiday.
 Here goes:

 Next, I placed oval wicker placemats on the cloth at each place setting.
 I love making a layered table as I think it’s so rich and textured.
 Here’s the link for the placemats.
 These are a wonderful investment as they last FOREVER and even look great all by themselves on lots of other type of tablescapes.
 They can be dressy or casual, your choice.

 Here’s where the fun began.
-I scattered several red votive holders (similar, here) around the table and now that I have four grandsons (under the age of three!)
+I scattered several red votive holders (similar, here) around the table, and now that I have four grandsons (under the age of six!)
 I added the battery-operated votives for safety reasons.
-I also used red glass tumblers, old (fun ones, here) and alternated red, white and blue bandanas, tied here in a simple knot as napkins.
+I also used red glass tumblers, old (fun ones, here) and alternated red, white, and blue bandanas, tied here in a simple knot as napkins.

 In this last table photo, I changed the fold of the bandana from a simple knot to a fuller fold.
 I grabbed the square napkin by the center and then just slid the napkin down my closed hand to create this look.
 Then I secured it with a little red ribbon “napkin ring”.
 Doesn’t it all look so festive?
 I hope you love this Labor Day red, white, and blue tablescape.
-If it’s cold this Memorial Day (and in Chicago, it usually is), this dining room table setting will be the place to be!
-Happy Memorial Day!
+If it’s hot outside, dinner at my dining room table is THE place to be!
+Happy Labor Day!

 I’m Dr. Julie Marshall and I’m so excited to welcome you to my super fun (& full!) life.
 As a retired dermatologist, I’m passionate about skincare among many other things – especially my family.
-You’ll find an array of topics, from beauty to travel, fashion to table settings, menus and entertainment ideas.
+You’ll find an array of topics, from beauty to travel, fashion to table settings, menus, and entertainment ideas.
 Make yourself at home, you are so welcome here!
 Please follow me and share my blog (Drjuliesfunlife.com) with your like-minded friends and family members.
 It will help my blog to grow!
 Thanks so much!